redbadger/crux/docs/src/overview.md

 - Follow the Ports and Adapters pattern, also known as [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) to facilitate pushing side-effects to the edge, making behavior easy to test
-- Separate the behavior from the look and feel and interaction design
+- Strictly separate the behavior from the look and feel and interaction design
 - Use the native UI tool kits to create user experience that is the best fit for a given platform